monhacks/8plus1-emerald/README.md

 ## HELL Version:
  - Difficulty Hack
  - Every standard trainer is a very agressive spinner.
- - Non-Boss enemy trainer pokemon are higher level than normal.
+ - Enemy trainer pokemon are significantly higher level than normal.
  - Random chance that standard trainers will jumpscare you (increases with level cap)
    - Pokemon are always at level cap, first mon only knows self-destruct/explosion
  - Reusable Healing Methods have a chance to status you when used.